 The tutorial is designed to introduce you to some of Grapher's basic features and should about an hour to complete.
 After you have completed the tutorial, you will have the skills needed to begin creating your own graphs with your own data.
 The lessons should be completed in order; however, they do not need to be completed in one session.

 The following is an overview of lessons included in the tutorial.

 Starting Grapher shows you how to begin a new Grapher session and open a new plot window.

-Adding and Editing a Legend shows you how to create and edit a legend.
+Lesson 4 - Adding and Editing a Legend shows you how to add a legend and modify the legend's appearance.

 Using the Magnifier shows you how to add a magnifier to your graph.

 Various font styles are used throughout the Grapher quick start guide and online help.
 Bold text indicates command names, dialog names, and page names.
-Italic text indicates items within a dialog such as group box names, options, and field names.
+Italic text indicates items within a dialog such as section or group names, options, and property names.
 For example, the Save As dialog contains a Save as type list.
 Bold and italic text occasionally may be used for emphasis.

 Next to Starting Grapher